-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Authority has one item that qualifies for reporting in this category.
-It is comprised of certain items related to the measurement of the net pension asset and net OPEB liabilities and/or contributions to the pension and OPEB plan(s) made during the current year and subsequent to the net pension asset and net OPEB liabilities measurement date.
+In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
+Deferred outflows of resources represent a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+The Authority has one type of item that qualifies for reporting in this category.
+It is comprised of certain items related to pension and OPEB.
 For more detailed information on this item, reference the related notes.